 In some cases, joint pain might signal something more serious

 If following these tips do not alleviate your joint pain, you may have a more serious condition such as Lyme disease, rheumatoid arthritis, bursitis, osteoporosis or tendonitis.
 If your symptoms persist or get worse, it’s important to see a physician right away so you can get a proper diagnosis.

 If you are experiencing stiff or sore joints, come see us

-If you are feeling pain in any of your joints, please make an appointment with Westchester Health.
+If you are feeling pain in any of your joints, please call (914) 232-1919 to make an appointment with one of our Westchester Health specialists.
 The sooner we can evaluate and start treating the problem, the sooner you feel better and start enjoying exercising again.
 Whenever, wherever you need us, we’re here for you.